Watch Kanye West's 'Donda 2' premiere livestream

 Per a press release, the ‘Donda Experience’ event will feature a combination of music, art and fashion, with performances and “additional special guests”.
 When announcing the event, it was billed as a “DONDA 2 listening and DONDA 1 performance”.

-The livestream began at 9PM ET with a pulsating heartbeat.
+The livestream began at 9PM ET with a continuous, pulsating heartbeat.
 Announcing the livestream on Instagram earlier today, Ye said it would include a “heartbeat stream”, “backstage camera” and “live performance”.
 Watch below:

 In addition to streaming live, the ‘Donda Experience’ event is also being shown at selected IMAX theatres in the US.